Igigog/anomaly-modding-book/src/reference/main-folders-and-files/file-formats/animations/skl-skls.md

 ## About

 These files store skeleton animations.
 The format for storing animations in .skl/.skls is similar to the format of animations embedded in [.object](../models/object.md) files.
 Animations are stored in uncompressed form.
-Bone motion data are stored losslessly when exported from a 3D editor.
+Bone motion data are stored lossless when exported from a 3D editor.
 These formats are designed for X-Ray SDK.
 They are used as source files that are compiled into compressed formats for the game.

 ___